 With the number of issues, a lot of businesses think that the payroll process requires improvement in many areas.
 Whether you already have a payroll system in place or not, it is time you understand the importance of payroll in your business and make the right decision.
 If you want to make the most of your payroll system, here are the ten mistakes you should avoid.

 A lot of businesses carry out the payroll process manually.
 Due to this, the payroll staff is remains overworked for most of the time.
 A manual system will need a huge amount of paperwork in addition to the extra burden on the HR.
 Any errors made in the data entry can lead to payment issues as well as a misapplication of rule.
 There will be higher mistakes due to lack of efficient and experienced staff.
-According to Bob Kemble from Amazon accounting, using a professional accountant is the best way to avoid mistakes on payroll processing.
+According to Bob Kemble from Click And Mortar Accounting, using a professional accountant is the best way to avoid mistakes on payroll processing.

 Another problem is simply keeping the important documents and records organized in appropriate and accurate manner.
 It is about work flow.
 If you do not keep the documents and files in uniform filing process, it could mess up the system.
 This is a problem which can be easily solved by a payroll system.

 The reality is that all payroll programs will not be compatible.
 This means the program which is used for the employee profiles will have a different system as compared to the one used for pay and for benefits.
 Some companies find this is more complicated with the incompatible programs that are used for measurement of employee performance.
 Sometimes setting up the payroll process can lead to errors and mistakes.

 If you have to track manually the vacation as well as sick days of the employees, there is a huge scope of making mistakes.
 If you use time cards, it could cause the company to become prone to its misuse.
 In a payroll, you can track employees who are not present for some reason.
 It will be effective in increasing productivity and will help achieve effective planning.